js-cookie/js-cookie/README.md

 *Note: when deleting a cookie, you must pass the exact same path, domain and secure options that were used to set the cookie, unless you're relying on the default options that is.*

+## RFC 6265

+This project assumes [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) as a reference for everything.
+That said, some custom rules are applied in order to provide robustness and cross-browser compatibility.

+### Encoding
+All special characters that are not allowed in the cookie-value or cookie-name in at least one supported browser are encoded/decoded with each UTF-8 Hex equivalent.
+Special characters that consistently work among all supported browsers are not encoded/decoded this way.

 ## Configuration

 ### json